zweily/copilot-api/README.md

 ## Project Overview

 A reverse-engineered proxy for the GitHub Copilot API that exposes it as an OpenAI and Anthropic compatible service.
-This allows you to use GitHub Copilot with any tool that supports the OpenAI Chat Completions API or the Anthropic Messages API.
+This allows you to use GitHub Copilot with any tool that supports the OpenAI Chat Completions API or the Anthropic Messages API, including to power [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview).

 ## Demo